LucasDondo/py-skiplist/README.md

 levels higher than the current maximum level of the list point to `NIL`.

-Skip List Algoritms
+Skip List Algorithms
 ===================
 Skip list operations are analogous to that of a binary tree.
 They include: **search**, **insert**, and **delete**.
-Note that skip lists are easily extendable to support operations like "find the minimum key" or "find the next key".
+Note that skip lists are easily extendable to support operations like _find the minimum key_ or _find the next key_.

 Initialization
 --------------